Updated February 2026

 NOT TRUE.

 Many workers qualify.
-Only income matters.
+Only your total income amount matters.

 Frequently Asked Questions (FAQ)